 Turn Instant Pot on to Saute, high heat.
-Add butter, onion, bell pepper and mushrooms if using.
+Add butter, onion, bell pepper, and mushrooms if using.
 When softened, toss in the garlic, Cajun seasoning, rice, and broth.
 (The rice should be well rinsed and only drained for a minute or two until water stops running out the bottom.
 A few drips are fine.)
 Stir gently around the pot once and once only just to distribute the rice.
 Top with ham and green onions.

 Place lid on Instant Pot.
-Hit the Cancel button and use the Rice option, making sure “Keep Warm” function is off.
+Hit the Cancel button and use the Rice option, making sure the “Keep Warm” function is off.
 The Instant Pot will seal almost immediately because the pan is hot.
 When finished, around 10 minutes, allow to rest 10 minutes, off, undisturbed, then release any remaining pressure.
-Fluff with a fork, garnish with green onion and serve.
+Fluff with a fork, garnish with green onion, and serve.

-- Rice: When rinsing rise, place rice in strainer in a large bowl.
+- Rice: When rinsing rice, place rice in strainer in a large bowl.
 Run tepid water over rice, swishing around and rubbing rice.
 When bowl fills, empty and repeat for a total of six times until water runs clear.

 - Seasoning: I used my home-made Cajun Seasoning.
-2 teaspoons gave some good flavor but wasn’t hot, 1 tablespoon just a bit of heat.
+2 teaspoons gave some good flavor but wasn’t hot, and 1 tablespoon just a bit of heat.
 If you’re a fan of hotter foods, add some Cayenne pepper to the recipe.

 - Broth: The photos, above, were taken with the very odd measurement of 1 1/4 cups of broth plus two tablespoons.
 If you’d like a wetter rice, use 1 1/2 cups broth.